akshadajoshi0404/Secure-bootloader/DOCUMENTATION.md

 | `crc.c` | Software CRC-8 (poly 0x07) and CRC-32 (poly 0xEDB88320) |
 | `simple-timer.c` | Tick-based software timers (one-shot and periodic) |

+### Firmware Signer (`fw-signer/`)

+A Python script that:
+1. Strips the 32 KB bootloader prefix from `firmware.bin`
+2. Patches the firmware version and length into `firmware_info_t`
+3. Builds the signing image as `[fw_info ‖ vector_table ‖ body]` so that
+   `fw_info` is the **first** AES block (binding version & length into the MAC)
+4. Invokes `openssl enc -aes-128-cbc -iv 0…0` and takes the **last** ciphertext block as the CBC-MAC signature
+5. Splices the signature back into the image at `SIGNATURE_ADDRESS`

 ### Firmware Updater (`fw-updater/`)

 A Node.js TypeScript CLI tool that:
-1. Reads the combined `firmware.bin` from disk
+1. Reads the **signed** image from disk
-2. Slices off the 32 KB bootloader prefix
-3. Injects firmware length, version, and computed CRC-32 into the `firmware_info` section
-4. Sends sync sequence over UART
+2. Sends sync sequence over UART
-5. Executes the full update protocol handshake
+3. Executes the full update protocol handshake
-6. Streams firmware in 16-byte packets with CRC-8 integrity
+4. Streams firmware in 16-byte packets with CRC-8 integrity + RETX/ACK

 ---